Viscosity is one of the most critical properties of engine oil.

 What Is Oil Viscosity?

 Viscosity describes how resistant a fluid is to flow.
-It indicates how thin or thick fluid is.
+It indicates how thin or thick a fluid is — impacting properties like temperature resistance and lubrication.

 Here’s an easy way to think of viscosity: